dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby-react-and-webtask.markdown

 #### Initialize wt

 `wt` will ask for an e-mail or phone number to send you an activation code.
-Once activated you'll be able to create webtasks from commandline.
+Once activated you'll be able to create Webtasks from command line.

 ```bash
 wt init (your email address here)